gdepeute/dae.notes/infra.diq.md

   - Node process manager
   - Runs on Sentinel box
+  - pm2 is a command on the box (pm2 list)
+  - Issue on Meta instance, the uploder/isOk endpoint fails
+  - Database doesn't exist, thus never worked before
+  -

 - EC2

   - Some EC2 instances allow connecting with Session Manager which is easier than setting up SSH

+- Thomas

+  - Ticket #586?
+  - Meta thumbnails not being processed (#dae-aws-sites-alerts)
+  - Database Navigator (DAE-Enterprise)

+- Slack channels

+  - dae-aws-\*

+- 7.6 was done to Meta ONLY, has not been done on Enterprise